abuhelos/weather-app/README.md

 Context:

-- Purpose of this file was to create state and make initial API calls that will be passed to several child components of different hierarchys.
-Creating context was easier than having to manually pass props down thorugh several components.
+- Purpose of this file was to create state and make initial API calls that will be passed to several child components of different hierarchies.
+Creating context was easier than having to manually pass props down through several components.
 - State: currentWeather, searchContent, savedWeather, and savedLocation
   - currentWeather: Contains current weather data from the Open Weather DB from the users current location
   - searchContent: Contains the information typed into the search bar which is used in the API url link to fetch the correct weather data.
 This object clears after each search